tweag/python-monorepo-example/2018-08-22-capabilities-via.md

 You may want to work around this issue using `{-# OVERLAPPING #-}` instances.
-However, in doing so, you are acting against the semantics of instances, and heading for troubles.
+However, in doing so, you are acting against the semantics of instances, and heading for trouble.
 For an example of issues with overlapping instances, see the warning at the end of the [Overlapping instances section](https://downloads.haskell.org/~ghc/8.4.3/docs/html/users_guide/glasgow_exts.html#overlapping-instances)